 The Pitt earns 25 Emmy nominations, nearly doubling its debut haul

-New source coverage adds fresh detail to the record-setting nominations haul for HBO Max's medical drama "The Pitt", which earned 25 Emmy nominations for its second season — nearly double the 13 it received for its debut.
-The tally cements the show as one of the year's most recognised dramas and places it just ahead of "Hacks", which set a comedy-series record with 24 nods.
+HBO Max's medical drama "The Pitt" secured 25 Emmy nominations for its second season, nearly doubling the 13 it earned for its debut.
+The haul establishes the series as one of the year's most recognised dramas and places it narrowly ahead of "Hacks", which set a comedy-series record with 24 nods.
 The scale of the increase reflects strong engagement from Emmy voters, with the ensemble's acting performances drawing particular attention across multiple categories.

-The updated coverage highlights several individual milestones.
-Guest actors Brittany Allen and Jeff Kober, who were left off HBO Max's official submissions, secured nominations through independent self-submissions.
-Most significantly, Sepideh Moafi's nod for supporting actress in a drama series marks a historic first, making her the first Iranian woman and first woman from the Middle East recognised in that category — a development framed as a sign of broadening representation among Emmy voters.
+The nominations included several notable individual milestones.
+Guest actors Brittany Allen and Jeff Kober, who were omitted from HBO Max's official submissions, each earned nominations through independent self-submissions.
+Most significantly, Sepideh Moafi's nod for supporting actress in a drama series marked a historic first, making her the first Iranian woman and the first woman from the Middle East recognised in that category — a development seen as a sign of broadening representation among Emmy voters.

 Coverage